varunc1996/api_benchmarking/docs/Results.md

 ## Initial testing of concurrency

-I wanted to initially test the the concurrency is working as I expect it to.
+I wanted to initially test the the concurrency is working as I expect it to in both the Flask API server and the benchmarking script.

 `endpoints.txt`:
 ```